 “Throws”, “Thw”, “Throw” -> throws

-- The player slug will be first-last, so it is important that at least one of First Name and Last Name fields be present.
+- The (player) post title will be first_name last_name, so it is important that at least one of First Name and Last Name fields be present.
 For privacy of younger players, it is certainly possible to use fictitious last names, say First->”Lara L.”, Last->”Giants” and First->”Lara M.”, Last->”Giants”, and then only display the first name.
+The title would then be “Lara M. Giants”, but the psot title does not appear anywhere on the front end (user end).

 - Capitalization is not important.
 So “Ht” and “HT” both are mapped to height.